 When they switched the robot’s response to simple No, Matthias got a positive reaction.
-People confirmed, that robot works well and they even listened to its advice.
+People confirmed, that the robot works well and they even listened to its advice.

 The trust was established.
-And they let the guard down after seeing, that robot is not behaving like a robot, but partly as an imperfect human.
+And they let the guard down after seeing, that the robot is not behaving like a robot, but partly as an imperfect human.

 I am on a conservative side and I would never accept the future when robots replace people.
 So he didn’t convince me.
 I saw too many apocalyptic movies.

 On another hand, I learned an important lesson, that to gain human trust, any artificial business service using A.I. has to provide tremendous value to the end customer in highly specific context-based situations, which is hard.